 There is relatively little known about this Ovininum.
-However, it is very effective as a nosode made from the human body.
+However, it is very effective as a nosode from the human body.

 The symptoms of this remedy describe a person who, for many reasons, has held back the progress of her individualization.
 The infantile genitalis expresses that the development of an independent personality has not occurred.
-Blushing in climacteric points to the uncompleted puberty and great uncertainty in communication with others.
+Blushing in climacteric points to uncompleted puberty and great uncertainty in communication with others.
 The acne rosacea means that this person doesn’t allow herself to show her real face and, at the same time, is angry about not doing so.

 “No courage to show her potential.”